 Small practices rarely create backups until they face a crash.
 This is the wrong approach, and small healthcare facilities should consider the opportunity to create backups.
 The backups should be created n a regular basis to renew information when necessary.
 You can count on backups in case of an emergency if it’s reliable.
 Therefore, it’s important not only to capture necessary data but to restore it accurately.
-You should test backup media for being able to restore data in a proper manner.
+You should test backup media to be able to restore data properly.

 You can use a CD, DVD, hard drives, or magnetic tapes to hold backups.
 It should be stored safely to prevent damage.
 One of the opportunities to store data is cloud computing.
-This is a viable option both for small and large healthcare practices because it doesn’t involve any large investments or significant technical expertise.
-You should select backup software carefully because it can be error-prone, or data from clouds can be copied by third parties.
+This is a viable option for small and large healthcare practices because it doesn’t involve any large investments or significant technical expertise.
+You should select backup software carefully because it can be error-prone, or third parties can copy data from clouds.
 It’s preferable to use an automated backup method.

 Such backup media as hard drives or magnetic tapes are reusable.
 However, these media tend to age with time or after multiple cycles of backup.
-You should test backup media for reliable store operations on a regular basis.
+You should test backup media for reliable store operations regularly.
 Backup media should be protected with the same access controls as the rest of the software and hardware.

 We hope that our tips will help you store your EHR safely.
 Multiple cybersecurity measures include setting passwords, control over unauthorized access, and the use of firewalls.
 The emphasis of cybersecurity measures should be made on developing a security-minded organizational culture.